 Christopher P. Jeter is an associate attorney in Barnes & Thornburg LLP’s Indianapolis office.
 He is a member of the firm’s Litigation Department.
-His practice focuses primarily on complex business/commercial disputes, government litigation, banking litigation, and products liability defense.
+His practice focuses primarily on complex business/commercial disputes, consumer financial services litigation, director/officer liability, securities fraud, and product liability defense.
 Mr. Jeter also represents county and municipal governments in a wide variety of legal and non-legal issues.

 Prior to joining Barnes & Thornburg, Mr. Jeter served on active duty in the United States Navy as a JAG lawyer.
 During that time, he held an array of legal positions in various naval and international organizations.
 Most recently, Mr. Jeter served as a trial attorney for the United States Navy in the Navy Litigation Office in Washington, D.C., where he handled over 30 multi-jurisdictional, multi-million dollar lawsuits involving the Department of the Navy.
 In addition, Mr. Jeter served as legal advisor to the Commanding Officer.
 U.S. Naval Support Activity in Naples, Italy, where he provided legal advice to senior Navy officers and civilians on a host of legal issues including labor/employment, fiscal, contract, international, and criminal law.
 He deployed in support of Operation Iraqi Freedom during the troop surge in 2006-2007, where he served as an international law attorney for a joint service command managing detainee operations.
 While in Iraq, Mr. Jeter was promoted to Officer-in-Charge and later awarded the Defense Meritorious Service Medal by the Secretary of Defense for exceptional service.
 Mr. Jeter began his Navy career as a trial attorney for the Naval Legal Service Office Northwest in Bremerton, Washington, where he spent three years defending soldiers and sailors in a range of criminal and administrative matters.
 He continues to serve in the United States Navy Reserve.